kluctl/kluctl/docs/reference/deployments/helm.md

 The name of the chart that can be found in the repository.

 ### chartVersion
 The version of the chart.
+Must be a valid semantic version.

+### updateConstraints
+Specifies version constraints to be used when running [helm-update](../commands/helm-update.md).
+See [Checking Version Constraints](https://github.com/Masterminds/semver#checking-version-constraints) for details on the supported syntax.

+If omitted, Kluctl will filter out pre-releases by default.
+Use a `updateConstraings` like `~1.2.3-0` to enable pre-releases.

 ### skipUpdate
 Skip this Helm Chart when the [helm-update](../commands/helm-update.md) command is called.